By Melissa Fach

 I know some people may wonder why I am explaining this.
-I have run across several people lately that were unaware that it is easy to extract images from Word.
-This industry is involved with a lot of guest blogging, so I thought I would offer this tip and help people save time.
+I have run across several people who were unaware of how it is easy to extract images from Word.
+This industry is involved with a lot of guest blogging, so I thought help people save some time.

-Extracting images from Word is very quick and easy and I am going explain how.
+Extracting images from Word is very quick and easy, and here is how to do it.

 Start With an Open Document